 Honours Admission Application Process:

-The Critical Studies in Sexualities and Reproduction (CSSR) programme offers two bursaries to black South African students (including people designated as Coloured, Indian and African by the Department of Labour) studying Psychology Honours.
+The Critical Studies in Sexualities and Reproduction (CSSR) programme offers four bursaries to black South African students (including people designated as Coloured, Indian and African by the Department of Labour) studying Psychology or Organisational Psychology Honours.
 The amount of the bursary is R40 000 per annum.
 Successful applicants are expected to:

 - conduct their research project on a topic specified by the head of the CSSR;